monstercameron/GoWebComponents/NOTES.md

 I also need to brainstorm cool marketing names.

 Wow, chatgpt q* really helped me with the dom update logic!
 I added a calculator app, its kinda decent!

+Useeffect keeps getting called every rerender, I need to debug that behavior.
+I need to add a useMemo func, the perf optimization and documentation